Click HERE for list of all Experiments

 Finally, you may want to examine larger animals, such as water fleas or Daphnia.

-With a tooth pick put three small dabs of Vaseline onto the centre of the
+With a tooth pick put three small dabs of Vaseline onto the center of the

-slide, leaving enough space at the centre for the drop containing the animal.
+slide, leaving enough space at the center for the drop containing the animal.

 The Vaseline dabs should be of a height enough to hold the coverslip a millimeter

-Now suck up the drop with the animal and place it in the centre of the dabs.
+Now suck up the drop with the animal and place it in the center of the dabs.

 Gently lower the coverslip onto the Vaseline, which it should contact just